JoshuaTheKnight/Helheim/README.md

 Helheim is a console text-based dungeon crawler.
 You assume the role of a recently deceased character who is given an impossible task to achieve a second chance at life: kill a god.

+## V1.0.0 Details
+This is the initial launch of my game.
+Keep in mind that it is super unbalanced given I was on a deadline with college.
+I also have no plans do balance it at the moment.
+I am focusing on finals.

 ## Features

 ### Randomly Generated Character with a Randomly Generated Name and Randomly Generated Stats.